bolliy/ioBroker.sun2000/README.md

 -->

 ### **WORK IN PROGRESS**
-* collected `sun2000.0.collected.chargeDischargePowercharge` is not refreshed #47
+* state `sun2000.0.collected.chargeDischargePowercharge` is not always refreshed #47

 ### 0.3.0 (2024-02-10)
 * add battery unit information for example temperature #40